-Outsourcing is where you carefully select partners that can assist in your own business objectives.
-The reasons may vary, perhaps the outsource partner can do the task cheaper and more easily.
+Outsourcing is where you carefully select partners that can assist in your business objectives.
+The reasons may vary, perhaps the outsource partner can do the task cheaper and more efficiently.

 Perhaps they are specialists, so you outsource, not to save money – but to get a higher level of skill and experience set to achieve the task at hand.

-This is how we see ourselves.
+This concept exemplifies how we see ourselves at OOTBI.
 We can’t do your job as well as you can, but we can amplify your companies profile online.

 With radio, TV and other traditional media losing influence and market share all the time, your online message should be your marketing focus.
-Whilst your current client portfolio, and staff are probably your main business assets, fast moving technology means that your business could be completely different in 5 to 10 years time.
+Your current client portfolio and staff are probably your main business assets.
+Fast-moving technology means that your business could be completely different in five to ten years.

-When the generation that have grown up with smartphones, tablets and other technology, become company decision makers, how will they be doing it?
+When the generation that has grown up with smartphones, tablets and other technology, become company decision-makers, how will they be doing it?
 With augmented reality (AR) glasses?
 Will they be flying into your home town to visit personally?
 Who knows, perhaps there will be holographic conference bots to do the selling for you?

-One thing is for sure, your online real estate is at least as important as your physical one.
+One thing is for sure; your online real estate is at least as necessary as your physical one.
 It might not seem that way now, but why not prepare for the future.
-After all, the investment into online property is a fraction of the physical alternative.
+After all, investment into online property is a fraction of the cost of the molecular alternative.

-With brick and mortar real estate, we here the phrase ‘location, location, location’.
+With brick and mortar real estate, we hear the phrase ‘location, location, location’.
 Online, our location can be everywhere, all the time.
-Contact OOTBI to experience the ultimate outsourcing definition, in the results that your business sees.
+Contact OOTBI to experience ultimate outsourcing defined, in the results that your business sees.